mfathiabdallah/mfathiabdallah.github.io/_posts/2023-03-27-Mycotoxins-Arab.md

 .conferences-image {
   width: 400px;
   height: 200px;
-  object-fit: contain; /* Change it from cover to contain to have the full image without being cut off*/ }
+  object-fit: contain; /* Change it from "cover" to "contain" to have the full image without being cut off*/ }
 </style>